 This blog post serves as a high-yield resource for How to Get Into Harvard Medical School (HMS).
 The information from this page is a GOLDEN resource.
 We’ve compiled it from Harvard medical school acceptance rate data, the Harvard Med School website, and most importantly, from Harvard Med students themselves!
 You will have facts such as Harvard medical school admissions statistics and you’ll get an insider perspective about the curriculum.

 Whether you’re comparing medical schools that you have been accepted to, preparing for an interview, or wanting to learn more about Harvard med school, this keep reading!

 Each year, the Cracking Med School Admissions team gets people accepted to Harvard.
 We can help you get accepted!
 Contact us today.

+How to get into Harvard Medical School?
+One important aspect is to submit a stellar Harvard Medical School secondary application.
 There are several application pathways you can pursue while applying to HMS.
 There’s the “Pathways” program, or the more “traditional” medical school.
 There is also the Health Sciences and Technology (HST) program, which is a collaboration between MIT & Harvard.
 Finally, you can apply as MD/PhD to either the Pathways or the HST program.